JohnPaulZigterman/readme-generator/readmegenerator.md

 ## Description

-This project generates a professional README file for the user based on prompts.
+This is a project that takes in user input and generates a professional README file.

 ## Usage

-This application can be used by running "node index.js" and following the prompts
+You can use the application by typing "node index.js" in the correct file folder and following the prompts.

 ## Installation

-This project can be installed using node.js and inquirer.
+To use this application you must have node.js and inquirer.

 ## Contributing

-You can contribute by going to the GitHub and pushing any ideas to a feature branch.
+You may contribute to this project in any manner you wish.

 ## Testing

-You can test this app in any manner you like, I do not have a preferred method yet.
+You may test this application in any manner you wish.

 ## License